omariio1000/MasjidScreen/README.md

 ## How to Run:

 - `GUI.bat` - Runs the main program
-- `GUI_Ramadan.bat` - Runs Ramadan mode with trivia
+- `Ramadan_GUI.bat` - Runs Ramadan mode with trivia
+  - This mode requires extra files that are mentioned below
 - Can also be run by changing directory to the `code` folder and running: `python masjid_display.py`.
 There are the following options:
   - `-h` - Display help dialog
   - `-r` - Ramadan mode